 The format consists of a demonstration of how to deploy a fully functional cluster of Scylla using Docker, an overview of Scylla’s design principles and NoSQL-based practices from Scylla’s point of view, followed by a Q&A session.
 We also encourage attendees to fill out a survey based on the common sizing issues they encounter while scaling their workloads, so we can better understand our attendees’ real-world setups and situations.

 Scylla Virtual Workshops are oriented toward those who want to deepen their understanding of NoSQL, and how Scylla might fit their real-world big data use cases.
 The ideal attendee should have basic Linux/Docker experience as well as a familiarity with NoSQL, but no specific knowledge of Scylla is required.

-If you are a database architect, developer, or engineering manager looking to build or migrate a current application using a NoSQL database (MongoDB, Couch, Redis, Cassandra), this will be a great session for you.
+If you are a database architect, developer, or engineering manager looking to build or migrate a current application using a NoSQL database (MongoDB, Couch, Redis, Apache Cassandra), this will be a great session for you.
 If you are using an RDBMS (PostgreSQL, MySQL, Aurora) and your application is growing to the level of having issues with scalability, distribution, or performance induced from the database, then this session would be of great value for you.

 Now that we are entering our third month for the series, we thought we’d share with you some of the most insightful Q&A’s from one of our recent sessions, hosted by Eyal Gutkind, our VP of Solutions.

 Q: Are Scylla Monitoring Stack and Scylla Manager part of Scylla Open Source?

 A: We deliver these tools separately from Scylla Open Source.
 Scylla Monitoring Stack is an open source offering itself.
 Scylla Manager is free-to-use for Scylla Open Source users, but is limited to five nodes.
 (Scylla Manager can manage an unlimited number of nodes for Scylla Enterprise.)